 I decided the first post here on Simply Emma is going to be about my recent trip to New York.
 I’m going to call this little series ‘Disabled and the City’.
 I hope you enjoy.

-My partner and I visited New York the week before Christmas and arrived back home with a few days to spare before Christmas Day.
+My partner and I visited New York the week before Christmas and arrived back home with a few days to before Christmas Day.

 New York is an amazing city and we absolutely love it.
 If we ever win the lottery we are definitely buying an apartment in the city, we love it that much.

-This was our third trip to New York, but our first time going in December because we have always wanted to see all the Christmas lights, the Rockefeller Christmas tree and basically pretend we are in Home Alone 2.
+This was our third trip to New York, but our first time going in December because we have always wanted to see the Christmas lights, the Rockefeller Christmas tree and basically pretend we are in Home Alone 2.

 After a delayed flight from London, we finally got to Newark a little later than planned.
 So it was a relief knowing we had a wheelchair accessible taxi pre-booked to take us to our hotel.
-We didn’t want the hassle of getting a train into Manhattan this time as we had done that on our first trip.
-We had been up a crazy number of hours by this point, so couldn’t wait to get to the hotel.
+We didn’t want the hassle of getting a train into Manhattan as we had done on a previous trip.

 The special assistance was great at Newark and they were waiting promptly with the aisle chair to help me off the plane as soon as all the other passengers had disembarked.